Car Buying Strategies

 The Highlander's V6 engine returns an EPA estimated 24 miles per gallon on the front-wheel drive models and 23 mpg combined on the all-wheel drive variants.
 Even though this is about 1-2 mpg better than the competition, in this segment, that is a pretty big deal.
 The Higlander's EPA estimates are also reflected in real-world testing.

-Reasons Not to Buy a 2022 Toyota Highlander – The Cons
+Reasons You May Not Like the 2022 Toyota Highlander – The Cons

 1. Moves Like a Bulky Vehicle